-<macro name="clamp3" local="lower upper">tput{@upper} tput{@lower} tget{@upper} copy[1,2] vmin(3) tget{@lower} copy[1,2] vmax(3)</macro>
+<Macro Name="clamp3" Local="lower upper">tput{@upper} tput{@lower} tget{@upper} copy[1,2] vmin(3) tget{@lower} copy[1,2] vmax(3)/Macro>

-2.6 Calculator element named sub-elements
+3.7 Calculator element named sub-elements

 The ability to invoke embedded MPE processing elements within a calculator element script leverages the power of optimized transforms within the control of the script.
-The use of named subelements within a calculator element also provides for both greater readability, as well as simplification of the calculator script operations.
+The use of named sub-elements within a calculator element also provides for both greater readability, as well as simplification of the calculator script operations.
 Therefore, the use of named sub-elements is generally recommended.

-2.6.1 Named sub-element encoding
+3.7.1 Named sub-element encoding

-Any sub-element defined within a <SubElement> block can be given a name by adding a name="..." attribute to the sub-element's definition block.
-Sub-Element names can be made up of any sequence of alpha-numeric characters (A-Z, a-Z, 0-9, and underscore '\'), and shall not begin with numeric characters.
+Any sub-element defined within a <SubElement> block can be given a name by adding a Name="..." attribute to the sub-element's definition block.
+Sub-Element names can be made up of any sequence of alpha-numeric characters (A-Z, a-Z, 0-9, and underscore ''), and shall not begin with numeric characters.
 Names of all sub-elements defined within a Calculator or IccCalcImport file are global to the Calculator Element.
 Naming of sub-elements is demonstrated in the following example: